Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for a bounded number of trees

 We \cs{now} describe an algorithm that decides, for~$s,t\in X$, if there exists a common $q$-star $s$-$t$-chain of~$\cT$ and constructs such a chain of maximum size if one exists.
 This proves the lemma because one can simply try each combination $s,t\in X$.

 The algorithm is as follows.
-If, in at least one~$T\in\cT$, there is no directed path from~$p_T(s)$ to~$p_T(t)$ then there exists no $s$-$t$-chain of~$T$ and we stop.
-Otherwise, let~$P_T$ be the directed path from~$p_T(s)$ to~$p_T(t)$ \cs{in~$T$}.
+If, in at least one~$T\in\cT$, $s$ is not above $t$ then there exists no $s$-$t$-chain of~$T$ and we stop.
+Otherwise, let~$P_T$ be the directed path from~$p_T(s)$ to~$p_T(t)$ in~$T$.
 If $|\{T\in\cT \mid p_T(s) = p_T(t) \}|\neq q$, then no $s$-$t$-chain is a $q$-star chain and we stop.
-Otherwise, define~$C$ as the set of leaves containing~$s$,~$t$ and all leaves~$x\in X$ \cs{for which~$p_T(x)$ is an internal vertex of~$P_T$ for at least one~$T\in\cT$.
-Note that any $s$-$t$-chain must contain all leaves in~$C$.
-Moreover, if~$C$ is not chainable then no superset of~$C$ is chainable.
-Hence,} if~$C$ is not chainable, then~$\cT$ has no common $s$-$t$-chain and we stop.
-Otherwise, \cs{there exists a unique chain on~$C$.
-In that case,} we try to add as many leaves as possible to~$C$ such that it remains chainable \cs{(because we need a chain of maximum size)}.
+Otherwise, define~$C$ as the set of leaves containing~$s$,~$t$ and all leaves~$x\in X$ for which~$p_T(x)$ is an internal vertex of~$P_T$ for at least one~$T\in\cT$.
+Note that any common $s$-$t$-chain must contain all leaves in~$C$.
+Moreover, if~$C$ is not \revB{$s$-$t$-}chainable then \revB{either it contains a leaf that has its parent not on the path~$P_T$ in some~$T\in\cT$, or the directed graph~$D_C$ is cyclic.
+In either case,} no superset of~$C$ is \revB{$s$-$t$-}chainable.
+Hence, if~$C$ is not \revB{$s$-$t$-}chainable, then~$\cT$ has no common $s$-$t$-chain and we stop.
+Otherwise, there exists a unique common chain on~$C$.
+In that case, we try to add as many leaves as possible to~$C$ such that it remains \revB{$s$-$t$-}chainable (because we need a chain of maximum size).
 Define